rebooting/minibase/Readme.md

 # Minibase

-This project is an attempt to have a convenient local loop for development for lambada functions based on Python and Pulumi
+This project is an attempt to have a convenient local loop for development for lambada functions based on Python and deployed with Pulumi Python.

-Currently it's capable of setting up a local environment with a localstack instance and an S3 demo.
+Currently it's capable of setting up a local environment with a localstack instance and provisioning a S3 bucket.

 It's very WIP.

 Why Minibase?
-Because it's a play on the Airbase project my colleague is working on.
+Because it's a play on the Airbase project my colleague (https://github.com/eliotlim/) is working on.

 Requirements:
 - Docker